 Built in 1909, the Anglican Church is not a listed building.
 In addition to the area for worship it has a kitchen, toilets, car park and garden.
 The congregation is predominantly made up of elderly villagers although other villagers attend on occasions particularly the annual Christingle service.
-The survey showed that several villagers travel to churches outside the village.
-(25% of those who responded in the survey).
-The church is currently without a vicar and has begun the recruitment process.
+The survey showed that several villagers travel to churches outside the village (25% of those who responded in the survey).